jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/data-types-and-variables-lesson/readme.md

 We'll talk more about all of these pieces later, for now, write your code directly within the main method, where the comment says, `//Write your code here`.

 #### Decimals vs Integers
-> Instructor Note: As you code the following examples, ask the students the following.
-If they guess correctly, ask them to explain why.

 First off, lets talk a bit about those Number data types.